 That’s where management consultants’ professional indemnity insurance comes in.
 You need it because you have a business to run, because you have limited funds, because you’re not legally trained, and because your reputation matters.

 Neither the Institute of Consulting nor the Management Consultancies Association specify a particular or minimum level of cover.
 So it’s up to you.
 Problem is, where do you start?

-The thing to bear in mind is that, despite apparent similarities, every consultant is different and does different things.
+The thing to bear in mind is that, despite apparent similarities, every management consultant is different and does different things.
 What’s right for some isn’t right for all and you need to think about what you do, as well as who you do it for and how much it’s worth.
 In your worst-case scenario, what could go wrong?
 What’s the most expensive mistake you could make?

 If budget allows, you can never have too much cover.
 Defending you can cost tens of thousands of pounds – and that’s before you add the compensation bill from your client too.
-Your consultants’ professional indemnity insurance should be enough to cover all this.
+Your management consultants’ professional indemnity insurance should be enough to cover all this.

 It’s a tricky one to get right.
 Have a read of this guide or call us if you need more help.

 Put simply, negligence claims and allegations made against you by clients and third parties.
 These will usually be because of mistakes you’ve made or things you’ve failed to do.